Skip to content

 Programmingoneonone

-let’s take an example to understand how to do the representation of a binary tree using an array. to do this first we need to convert a binary tree into a full binary tree.
+Let’s take an example to understand how to represent a binary tree using an array.
+To do this, first, we need to convert a binary tree into a full binary tree.

-after giving the number to each and every node now we need to create an array of size 15 + 1.
+After giving the number to every node, we need to create an array of size 15 + 1.

-after that store each node in an array in their respective index points. like D has number 1 then we store it in the array at index 1 and E has number 2 then we store it at index 2 in the array.
+After that, store each node in an array in their respective index point.
+Like D has number 1, then we store it in the array at index 1, and E has number 2, then we store it at index 2 in the array.

 Important terms to represent a binary tree in sequential order